Are you interested in developing an online or hybrid course? Online course development at GRCC is a matter of following just a few simple steps.

 Step 2: Submit the Online Course Request Form

-- The developer completes and submits the Online Course Request Form.
-The form contains information on things such as why the course will benefit students if offered online and how the developer plans to use technology in the course.
+- The developer completes and submits the Distance Learning Course Development Request Proposal in Curriculog.
+The proposal form contains information on things such as why the course will benefit students if offered online and how the developer plans to use technology in the course.

-- The information is sent to a Deans’ Council subcommittee for review.
-Once it is approved, the developer will be notified that he or she is clear to start building the course.
+- The information is sent to the Associate Dean, Department Chair, and Distance Education leadership for review.
+Once the proposal is approved, the developer will be notified that he or she is clear to start building the course.

 Step 3: Develop the course